 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) predicted that the employment rate for sales managers may grow 5% between 2014 and 2024 due to an increasing number of products (www.bls.gov).
-The median annual salary for sales managers was $110,660 in May 2014, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) predicted employment for sales managers to grow 5% between 2014 and 2024, which is about as fast as average for all occupations (www.bls.gov).
+The median annual salary for sales managers was $113,860 in May 2015, according to the BLS.

 Continuing Education Information

 Ph.D. programs in marketing are available through business schools, though the study of sales is just one part of a doctoral curriculum.
 Ph.D. students apply advanced concepts like mathematical modeling to anticipate consumer choices.
-Most graduates with a doctorate in marketing pursue positions in research and academia.
+After completing a doctorate in marketing, graduates typically pursue positions in research and academia.